 Here we want to discuss the conditions that cause the problem-

 It is a condition in which the cartilage breaks down.
-Cartilage is the layer between the bones which protects the knees.
+Cartilage is the layer between the bones that protect the knees.
 The breakdown of cartilage results in the friction of bones as they rub with each other.
 This friction gives way to pain and swelling.
 It is a common condition in old people but is affecting younger people as well.
 It is especially true for people who are obese.
-It affects all the joints like knees, hips, back fingers and big toe.
+It affects all the joints like knees, hips, back fingers, and big toe.

 Five types of this condition can be seen but the most common seems to be asymmetric oligoarticular (only one side of the joint is affected, while the other is ok).
 Symmetric polyarthritis indicates that the same joint is affected on both sides of the body.
 The chronic condition cannot be treated on a permanent basis, it can only be managed with lifestyle changes and medicines.

 People generally confuse between Psoriatic arthritis and Rheumatoid arthritis.
 Rheumatoid arthritis usually affects small joints like the hand and wrist.
 It usually affects both sides of the body.
 Some people might develop rheumatoid modules, which are bumps that appear under the skin.
 It usually shows up as inflammation in the joints which might subside on rest.
 It also may cause swelling and make the concerned joint warm to the touch.
 The condition should be treated as soon as possible as it can spread to other parts of the body and cause cardiac problems and pose a hazard to the lungs.
 Gentle exercise can help in reducing inflammation and pain.
 It will also improve the flexibility and strength of the joint.